,

-Horticultural Enhanced Learning Experience (HELP)
+Horticultural Enhanced Learning Experience (HELP) Program for NHLA Members

-HELP is finally here!
-What is it?
-An innovative program to find and hire new employees, now available for NHLA members.
-HELP is a cooperative education experience, commonly known as a “co-op,” which may provide academic credit for structured job experience.
-A co-op is a combination of classroom-based education with practical work experience.
-Through the HELP program, NHLA members can hire Career and Technical Education (CTE) students, 16 years of age or older, who are enrolled in various CTE programs throughout the state.
-The goal of this program is to bring young students into the Green Industry and also become the next generation of NHLA Members.
+The Horticultural Enhanced Learning Experience (HELP) program is an innovative initiative designed to connect NHLA members with new talent and hire skilled employees.
+As a cooperative education experience, HELP provides students with a blend of classroom-based education and practical work experience, commonly known as a “co-op.”
+NHLA members can leverage this program to hire Career and Technical Education (CTE) students, aged 16 years or older, who are enrolled in various CTE programs across the state.
+The ultimate goal of HELP is to introduce young students to the Green Industry and nurture them to become the next generation of NHLA members.

-- Vocational Cooperative Education Program.
+1. Apply for the Vocational Cooperative Education Program.

-HELP ELO FORMS
+HELP ELO Forms

 Beth Stavru, Stone Blossom